anywhereinfo/apistyle-guide/IOD APIs and Customer Interactions-675856842772.md

   + **serviceId** (77 number, once we have it available in backend or when orderRequest goes to SUCCEEDED)

     - The service id which is needed to get the information about service using serviceProvisioning API
-* Use Retry After header attributes to guide client on configurable delay, follow [API Standard: Long-Runing Operations (LRO)](API Standard_ Long-Runing Operations (LRO)-675812048943.md)
+* Use Retry After header attributes to guide client on configurable delay, follow [API Standard: Long-Runing Operations (LRO)](API%20Standard_%20Long-Runing%20Operations%20%28LRO%29-675812048943.md)

 ![IOD External API - Get well quick fix 11-10-2025.png](images/675856842772-1-IOD%20External%20API%20-%20Get%20well%20quick%20fix%2011-10-2025.png)